br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 - This is a simple one-page web app.
 Based on the mockup in the project description, I should have a header bar at the top, and a sliding drawer menu on the side.
 - The header was simple: just add HTML `<header>` tags before the `<div id="map"></div>`
-- I used an `<aside>` element for the side navigation menu.
-  - Side navigation menus are also called "sidenav" or "off-canvas menus."
-  - I followed the [sidenav tutorial from w3schools](https://www.w3schools.com/howto/howto_js_sidenav.asp), modifying the JavaScript to handle click events with Knockout.
-The JavaScript basically changes the page margins when the hamburger icon is clicked.

 [(Back to TOC)](#table-of-contents)